A Streamline upwind Petrov-Galerkin Reduced Order Method for Advection-Dominated Partial Differential Equations under Optimal Control: Truth Discretization

-Now, let us analyze our OCP problem \eqref{Opt-lin_system}: we follow the \textit{optimize-then-discretize} approach in \cite{collis2002analysis}.
+where $L^{*}$ is the adjoint operator related to $L$.
+Now, let us analyze our OCP \eqref{Opt-lin_system}: we follow the \textit{optimize-then-discretize} approach in \cite{collis2002analysis}.
 The \textit{discretized state equation} is described as follows, where the control is distributed, i.e.\ it acts on the whole domain $\Omega$:

 with

 and